helloravi/helloravi.github.io/_posts/2016-08-24-backup-rails-development-database.markdown

 Given that you are using sqlite3 as the development database, you will find the file `development.sqlite3` in the `RAILS_ROOT/db/` folder.
 Copy this file to a safe place when you want to back up a specific data-state in rails.
+Repeat the same with `/public/` folder.
+You have to do a recursive copy (use `cp -R`).
+If you have any files they will be stored in this.

 Play around with the application and when you want to restore the application to the previous data-state replace the existing `RAILS_ROOT/db/development.sqlite3` with the `development.sqlite3` you backedup.
+Do the same with `\public\` folder.`

 You have `reload!` your `rails console` and `restart` your `rails server` for the backedup database to come into effect.